Fundraising & Sponsorship for the Benefit Horse Trials

 To show our appreciation to our Area sponsors and volunteers, each member is required to hand write a minimum of 3 thank you notes.
 YRs will provide stationary, sponsor names and addresses for this purpose at all YR activities.

 Young Riders whom accomplish all of the annual participation will receive an embroidered saddle pad for the year.

 Available USEA and USEF Foundation Grants and Awards

-The Amy Tryon Grant is designed for Young Riders under 25 years of age who have successfully completed a CIC1*.
+The Amy Tryon Grant is designed for Young Riders 14 - 21 years of age who have successfully completed a CIC1*.
 Applicant must have a successful competitive record and be involved with USEA Area Young Riders’ program.
 This grant is offered in memory of Amy Tryon, an icon in our sport whose dedication and hard work took her from Northwest Washington to an Olympic Medal.
 Click here for Grant Description and application due October 15.

 Area VII Young Rider Scholarship

 (in development) One of the goals of Area VII Young Riders is to develop Young Riders into competent upper level Event riders.
 Toward this end Area VII will, based on funds available, consider support of an Area VII Young Rider.
 Requests should be in writing (email or letter) and presented in a timely fashion so that the Young Rider Council can consider the request.